caporaso-lab/developing-with-qiime2/_sources/plugins/how-to-guides/distribute-on-gh.md

 - Be sure to update the `README.md` if you introduce any new constraints (e.g., that your plugin can only be installed on Linux).
   It's fine to do that, but you should let your users know so they don't get grumpy about your plugin.

-If you're ready to start getting users, the next steps are helping prospective users discover your plugin, and supporting them as they learn to use it.
+If you're ready to start getting users, the next steps are [helping prospective users discover your plugin](plugin-how-to-publicize), and [supporting them as they use it](plugin-how-to-support-your-users).
-We have some suggestions on those topics and others in this Part's [](ci-how-to-intro).